-- Manage and securely store digital assets.
+- Securely manage and store digital assets.

-- Support sharing of information that improves collaboration.
+- Support sharing information that improves collaboration.

 - Enable the creation of automated workflows.